mattermost/docs/source/install/config-proxy-nginx.rst

   ``sudo systemctl restart nginx``

-6. Verify that you can see Mattermost thru the proxy.
+6. Verify that you can see Mattermost through the proxy.

   ``curl http://localhost``